5 Things we're looking forward to at DIA

 Some of the leading firms in the industry have sessions dedicated to topics looking toward the future that they'd like to address.
 These should prove to be thought-provoking and good examples of why these companies are leaders in their respective areas.

 One such talk that we are looking forward to is BBK's "Reimagining the Patient Experience Through mHealth Technologies".
 This presentation will offer what will be on the minds of so many: "mHealth engagement strategies".
-We've recently published an article on "The Modern Patient Engaged", as well as a Branding Trends Report for the Pharma Industry, and are looking forward to continuing that learning and conversation with an industry leader.
+We've recently published an article on "The Modern Patient Engaged", as well as Solutions for Healthcare industries, and are looking forward to continuing that learning and conversation with an industry leader.

 3. Networking Across All Walks of Life Sciences